 When Mick Fleetwood checked on Sound City Studios as a possible location to record (the band had moved to L.A.) he heard a track from the album Buckingham Nicks played as a demonstration of the studio.
-Lindsey Buckingham happened to be at the studio, and was introduced to Fleetwood.
+Lindsey Buckingham was introduced to Fleetwood.
 Eventually, Mick offered Lindsey a job, and he accepted as long as his girlfriend and partner Stevie Nicks could also join.
 Prior to the final “yes”, Stevie met with Christine McVie, because Mick Fleetwood wanted her approval too.
 The two women got along great, and Fleetwood Mac began their last major phase.

 Lindsey Buckingham and Stevie Nicks gave Fleetwood Mac an almost completely new sound.
 It really was like a new band, so maybe that’s why they did what most new bands do…they titled their first album the name of the group.
 (It had also been the name of the old blues band’s very first album in 1968.)

 Fleetwood Mac came out in July of 1975.
 Knowing that the album has “Monday Morning” (Buckingham), “Rihannon” (Nicks) “Over My Head” (McVie), “Landslide” (Nicks) and “Say You Love Me” (McVie), it might be imagined that it was an instant hit.
 It wasn’t, but the band toured almost constantly, and after 15 months, the album finally hit #1.